Analyzing Giga-tronics (GIGA) and Its Peers

 |$87.57 million

-Giga-tronics’ rivals have higher revenue and earnings than Giga-tronics.
-Giga-tronics is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.
+Giga-tronics’ competitors have higher revenue and earnings than Giga-tronics.
+Giga-tronics is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

 Summary